AntonJohansson/StaticMurmur/README.md

 	pop	rbp
 	ret
 ```
-where `-1025340065` is `3269627231`, but expressed as a signed integer.
+where `-1025340065` is the hash `3269627231`, but expressed as a signed integer.
 If you have any suggestions or improvements, please feel free to help out.

 ## TODO